← Back to Blog

 Embracing Digital Hospital Signage

 Digital hospital signage uses electronic screens to display real time information.
 This can include anything from patient wait times and clinic directories to public health announcements and emergency alerts.
-As of the mid 2020s, approximately 70% of U.S. hospitals were using digital communication systems to improve operations and patient care.
-Digital signs are incredibly effective because they can be updated instantly, and studies have shown they can help reduce accidents by up to 20% by quickly sharing safety messages.
+Digital signs are incredibly effective because they can be updated instantly, and studies have shown they can help reduce accidents by quickly sharing safety messages.

 Interactive Directory Kiosks